 ## Tool Surface

-Read EMA, RSI, MACD, ADX, ATR, Bollinger Bands, volume ratio, and Z-score for one perp asset.
+Read EMA, RSI, MACD, ADX, ATR, Bollinger Bands, volume ratio, Z-score, and Hyperliquid oracle latency for one perp asset.

 Inspect equity, open positions, available margin, drawdown state, and guardrail pressure.